dshmelev/jetbrain-task/README.md

   Temporary dev namespaces can be deleted manually by running the **cleanup-stage** workflow.
   ⚠️ Use with caution: it permanently deletes all resources in that namespace.
 ---
-## 🖥 Manual Production Deployment

-1. Go to the **Actions** tab in GitHub.
-2. Select **jetbrain devops task** workflow.
-3. Click **Run workflow** on the `main` branch.
-4. The workflow will:
-  - Verify that the `staging-latest` image exists.
-  - Create a GitHub Issue for manual approval.
-  - Wait for approval before deploying.
-  - Deploy the verified image to **Production** using Helm.

----

 ## 📦 Image Tag Format